Interlacing Diffusions: Two-level construction

 \end{prop} This, again implies that the evolution of $Y$ is Markovian with respect to the joint filtration of $X$ and $Y$.
 Furthermore, $Y$ is distributed as $n$ $\hat{L}$-diffusions killed when they collide or when (if) they hit the boundary point $r$ (note the difference here to $W^{n,n+1}$ is because of the asymmetry between $X$ and $Y$ and our standing assumption (\ref{bc2l}) and (\ref{bc2r})).
 Hence, the $Y$ components form a \textit{diffusion} process and they are \textit{autonomous}.
 The finite lifetime of $Z$ analogously to before (by taking $f\equiv 1$ in the proposition above), exactly corresponds to the killing time of $Y$ which we denote by $T^{n,n}$.
+As before, this is already implicit in the statement of Proposition \ref{dynamics2}.

 Finally, we can define the kernel $q_t^{n+1,n}((x,y),(x',y'))dx'dy'$ on $W^{n+1,n}(I^\circ)$ in an analogous way and also the operator $Q_t^{n+1,n}$ for $t>0$ acting on bounded Borel functions on $W^{n+1,n}(I^\circ)$ as well.
 The description of the associated process $Z$ in $W^{n+1,n}(I^\circ)$ in words is as follows.
 The $Y$ components evolve as $n+1$ autonomous $\hat{L}$-diffusions killed when they collide (by our boundary conditions (\ref{bc3l}) and (\ref{bc3r}) if the $Y$ particles do visit $l$ or $r$ they are reflecting there) and the $X$ components evolve as $n$ $L$-diffusions reflected on the $Y$ particles.
 These dynamics can be described in terms of $SDEs$ with reflection under completely analogous assumptions.
 The details are omitted.